-Wright Peak is the 16th highest mountain in New York State with an elevation of 4,580 ft.
+Wright Peak is the 16th highest mountain in the Adirondack Park with an elevation of 4,580 ft.

-This mountain can be hiked from the Adirondack Loj and then up the Van Hovenberg trail.
+This mountain can be hiked from the Adirondak Loj & Heart Lake Program Center in Lake Placid, NY, and then up the Van Hovenberg trail.

 Historical Fact: At the summit of Wright Peak, remnants of a U.S. B-47 bomber are scattered from a crash in 1962.
 A bronze plaque marks the area on a rock just north of the summit.